An00bRektn/an00brektn.github.io-archive/_posts/2024-02-28-cpts-review.md

 **Some of the exercises suck**: It's okay for things to suck, that's just a natural part of life.
 However, some of these questions can feel unnecessarily long (looking at you Password Attacks and Login Brute Forcing) which is more of a headache if anything.
 If you get stuck on one of these types of questions, perfectly understandable to ask for help, because sometimes the time is more valuable than guessing at what the one parameter you need to change is.

 **10 days is a lot**: I'm unemployed, so now was the perfect opportunity to take the exam.
-However, 10 days is a lot, and even though some people say to "treat it like a 20 day exam with a big gap in between", that's just a *really* long period of time for one exam.
-I could see someone managing to get through this exam while having a full time job, but you'd have to take more days off than just the weekend if you want it in one attempt.
+However, 10 days is a lot, and even though some people say to "treat it like a 20-day exam with a big gap in between", that's just a *really* long period of time for one exam.
+I could see someone managing to get through this exam while having a full-time job, but you'd have to take more days off than just the weekend if you want it in one attempt.

 **Cheating and Integrity**:  As the certification grows, I sincerely hope that HTB is able to manage (1) the quality of the grading process and (2) cracking down on people asking for or selling cheats.
 With regard to the first point, it took a long time for me, and many others, to get the report graded, and while early reviews of the cert showed detailed feedback even on passing reports, there are some of us who were just told "good job, report is professional".
 Hopefully, assuming exam volume increases, they can scale up resources to grading.
 With regard to the second point, while I do have faith in HTB's internal processes to crack down on cheating and report selling, I think some of the things I've heard from other CPTS holders has been a little concerning. **To be clear**, I think the number of CPTS holders who have cheated to get the certification is low (saying that the number is zero feels like a wild assumption), but I hope there are more measures taken in the future to really ensure that the integrity of the certification is maintained.